 As the Treasury acknowledges, it has traditionally been difficult to get firms to finance “full fibre” because the industry is young and investors aren’t confident their gamble will pay off.
 Market penetration is just 2 per cent in the UK, compared to 80 per cent in Spain.

-Given that the fund is relatively small, it’s unlikely to rapidly expand fibre’s presence.
+But given that the fund is relatively small, it’s unlikely to rapidly expand fibre’s presence.
 The government is, after all, aiming for just 7 per cent penetration by 2020.
-But the “UK’s leading builder of full fibre infrastructure” is certainly happy about it.
+Nevertheless, the “UK’s leading builder of full fibre infrastructure” is certainly happy about it.

 In a statement, Mark Collins, director of strategy and policy at CityFibre, which built Peterborough’s network, said he welcomed the launch of the fund: “[It] will help to underpin investor confidence and catalyse competitive full fibre roll-out.
 As the UK’s leading builder of full fibre infrastructure, we look forward to engaging with government to explore how the DIIF could accelerate our future plans.”